rusdi-git/react-starter/README.md

 # react-starter
 React project using typescript,vite,eslint and prettier.
-It is used to easyly start a new project
+It is used to easily start a new project